-We recommend mounting the antenna directly on the roof instead of using the magnetic mount kit.
+We recommend mounting the antenna on the roof rails or directly on the roof instead of using the magnetic mount kit.
 Make sure that all mounting bolts and nuts are secured properly, and that the material of the mounting surface is strong enough to hold the antenna during the intended use.